 b) Ground cover: Mulched area up to 20 inches outside the drip line of the trees canopy.

-c) Fertilize: This should be done once every 3 – 4 years no matter the age.
-You will need to be particularly careful with juvenile trees that can die from been given too much chemical fertilizer.
-You best bet is compost or any type of natural fertilizer.
+c) Fertilize: This should be done once every 3 – 4 years, regardless of age.
+You will need to be particularly careful with juvenile trees that can die from being given too much chemical fertilizer.
+Your best bet is compost or any type of natural fertilizer.

 Forming a management plan

-Below are some things to consider when you are forming your tree management plan.
-The above is just an example and you can easily adapt it to all different trees like fruit trees, palm trees and other slower growing trees.
+Below are some things to consider when forming your tree management plan.
+The above is just an example and you can easily adapt it to all different trees like fruit trees, palm trees, and other slower-growing trees.

 Develop a strategy to evaluate your trees which can include learning about their different species, how to care for their overall health.

 b) How often do they like to be watered?